What follows is a chapter that originally appeared in my book, Borg Like Me (2014). This is the first time this story has ever been told online.

 While the final product may be lacking, one of the things that no one can deny Billy is some of the forward-thinking innovations of the record.
 It may have ended up symbolically driving the final nail in the coffin of second-wave cyberpunk, but at the same time, it cracked open a doorway onto the digital media world we all live in and take for granted today.

-The multimedia diskette that came with the special edition of Cyberpunk, which I believe was the first of its kind, preceded all of the mixed-media discs and apps that followed and leads all the way up to the iTunes LP today.
+The multimedia diskette that came with the special edition of Cyberpunk, which I believe was the first of its kind, preceded all of the mixed-media discs and apps that followed and leads all the way up to today’s YouTube, iTunes, Spotify, and Amazon Music.
 And Billy’s embracing of home recording was not common at that time, especially for an artist of his stature using some of the consumer-grade equipment that he did.
 His involvement with the artwork for the record and creating it all on home computer equipment was also unheard of in mainstream music.
 And his promiscuous outreach and desire to engage with his fans, de rigueur in today’s social media world, was a rarity.
 A few other musical artists were pioneering digital and interactive media in early 90s, namely David Bowie, Thomas Dolby, and Todd Rundgren.
 But Billy Idol deserves a prominent seat at that same table.

 If the “internet reads censorship as damage and routes around it,” as EFF co-founder John Gilmore so brilliantly put it once, and the insulating barricades of fame create a kind of censorship, then the internet can route around that, too.
 In the early 1990s, at least for a brief, glorious moment, Billy Idol stepped out of his gilded cage and glimpsed our “cyber-future,” at least a decade before most everyone else.